Skip to content

 Base pipeline (formatter_pipeline.dart) registers low-level hooks on FormatDocumentEvent at priority 0 (whitespace trimming, indent normalization).
 It is the foundation everything else builds on.

-Language-specific plugins (dart_language, sql_language) declare formatter_pipeline as a dependencies entry.
-They register additional hooks at higher priorities (10, 20, 50) for their language’s idiomatic formatting.
-The runtime guarantees that if formatter_pipeline is disabled, both language plugins disable too, transitively.
+Language-specific plugins (PluginId('dart_formatter'), PluginId('sql_formatter')) declare PluginId('formatter_pipeline') as a dependency.
+They register additional FormatDocumentEvent hooks at priorities 3 and 5, while the base pipeline already runs priorities 0 and 10.
+The runtime guarantees that if PluginId('formatter_pipeline') is disabled, both formatter plugins disable too, transitively.

 The example uses Plugin Kit on itself: every primitive the docs describe is visible in this one app, working end to end.